cncf/glossary/content/en/style-guide/_index.md

 Take a look at the "what it is" section of the [service mesh definition](/service_mesh).
 It links back to the microservices, service, reliability, and observability definitions and uses a real-world example so (non-technical) readers can better relate to network challenges (comparing it to a wifi network everyone is familiar with).

 Before getting started, please read some of the published terms on this site so you get a feeling for the level of detail and difficulty as well as when examples are appropriate.

+The definition of a term should be based on empirical evidence of contemporary usage as published in literature, academic articles, talks, and white papers.
+In some cases, a term will suffer from conflation, imprecise usage, or, even worse, outright conflicting definitions.
+In these cases, the Glossary Committers will consider proposed clarifications or focused definitions on a case-by-case basis.